Close City, Texas

-Close City is an unincorporated community in western Garza County, about 6.5 mi west-northwest of Post, Texas.
+Close City is an unincorporated community in western Garza County, about 6.5 mi west-northwest of Post.
 The small rural community lies on the High Plains of the Llano Estacado in West Texas.

 The town site was chosen as the original location of Post City, a model community and social experiment conceived by C. W. Post, an American breakfast cereal and foods manufacturer.
 In the early 1890s, Post developed a popular caffeine-free coffee substitute called Postum, and later made a fortune on breakfast cereals such as Grape Nuts and Post Toasties.
 As Post's wealth grew, his interests began to expand into other areas.
 One project that had always intrigued him was the creation of a planned community of model homes and industry.
 His success in the prepared-foods industry provided the financial resources to begin this project.